VACANCY: Accounting Officer | 263Chat

 - Ability to prioritize tasks and meet deadlines.

+- Bachelor’s degree in Accounting, Finance or ACCA, CIMA or any Accounts professional qualification/certification.

+Must be available to start immediately.
 Urgently apply if you are interested and indicate your salary expectations.
-Attach your CV in Word format to cvs@oxfordrecruitment.co.zw
+Attach your CV in Word format to: cvs@oxfordrecruitment.co.zw

 To apply for this job email your details to cvs@oxfordrecruitment.co.zw